Service95

+The Service95 Book Club launched in June 2022.
+Each month, they discuss a book personally chosen by Lipa, representing writing from across the globe, assisted by new editorial content – such as video interviews with Lipa, exclusive essays, further reading lists and playlists.

 History

-On 23 November 2021, English singer Dua Lipa announced that she would launch a free weekly newsletter entitled Service95 in January 2022.
+On 23 November 2021, Dua Lipa announced that she would launch a free weekly newsletter entitled Service95 in February 2022.
 It was described as a "global style, culture, and society concierge service created to help the reader make sense of the world" and "a way to find order in the chaos"; Lipa described it as "a general store with all the content you've always wanted to read".
-Lipa was inspired to create the newsletter by her longtime hobby of sharing personally-curated lists with her closest friends that mentioned lesser-known "people, pieces of pop culture, travel destinations, hidden gems and global issues".
-The singer had been "obsessively" making the lists since she was a child and they have become her friends' "go-to" for recommendations.
+Lipa was inspired to create the newsletter by her longtime hobby of sharing personally curated lists with her closest friends that mentioned lesser-known "people, pieces of pop culture, travel destinations, hidden gems and global issues".
+The singer had been "obsessively" making the lists since she was a child, and they have become her friends' "go-to" for recommendations.
 Once Lipa started touring, her passion for the lists grew as she was getting to explore the world.
 The singer said her parents would make fun of her for making the lists.
 Lipa stated that she created the lists as a "fear of forgetting to share" as well as a way to connect with loved ones and the fact that she loves documenting her experiences.
-She went on to say "the more we share with each other, the closer we become, the wider our circles grow" and that's she finds "huge joy in telling people what [she's] learned about in any given city and love finding connection in our shared experiences" with Service95 taking that idea and bringing it to anyone who is as curious as she is about life.
+She went on to say "the more we share with each other, the closer we become, the wider our circles grow" and that she finds "huge joy in telling people what [she has] learned about in any given city and love[s] finding connection in our shared experiences".
+Service95 takes that idea and brings it to anyone who is as curious as she is about life.
 The newsletter name comes from Lipa's birth year, 1995, and the fact that she has always seen herself as "of service" to her friends and family through these lists, and now to her fans.
 Lipa registered the trademark from Service95 in June 2021.
-Subscriptions were available simultaneously upon the announcement and those who subscribed within the first 48 hours were deemed "founding members".